-Now download the Docker container with name Ubuntu on your local system using following commands.
+Now download the Docker container with the name Ubuntu on your local system using the following commands.

-Now make sure that above images have been downloaded successfully on your system.
-Below command list all images.
+Now make sure that the above images have been downloaded successfully on your system.
+The below command list all images.

 Launch New Container with Image

 Finally, launch a Docker container using the above-downloaded image on your system.
-Below command will start a new container.
+The below command will start a new container.

 sudo docker run -i -t -d fedora /bin/bash

 To view all running containers type

 Output:CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 695efa2ace69 fedora "/bin/bash" 58 seconds ago Up 56 seconds first_fedora